The Best Wildlife Parks + Zoos in Sydney 2023

 The Koala Park Sanctuary is 20 minutes’ drive from Sydney and free parking is available on site.
 Alternatively, you can take the T1 North Shore & Northern Line train to Pennant Hills Station, then catch the number 632 bus for the final stretch to the park entrance.

 As its name suggests, this wildlife park in Somersby on the Central Coast is focused on reptiles.
 In fact, it boasts the largest collection in Australia, in addition to native mammals such as echidnas, wombats and Tasmanian devils.
-It bills itself as “Australia’s original hands-on zoo”, with up-close encounters on offer with their resident koalas, tree kangaroos and Komodo dragons.
+It bills itself as “Australia’s original hands-on zoo”, with up-close encounters on offer with its resident koalas, tree kangaroos and Komodo dragons.
 In addition to freshwater crocodiles native to Australia, you can also come face-to-face with American alligators.

 If you want a more exclusive experience at the Australian Reptile Park, you can book in for a fully escorted tour with one of the keepers.
 Meet a giant python and hand-feed some of the reptiles while learning about the collection of snake and spider venom for the production of anti-venom.